chanbengz/SUSTech_CS_Notes/README.md

 Course Notes for the Computer Science @SUSTech.

+:book: Language: <a href="https://github.com/chanbengz/SUSTech_CS_Notes/blob/master/README.md">English</a> • <a href="https://github.com/chanbengz/SUSTech_CS_Notes/blob/main/README_ZH.md">中文</a>

 </div>

 ## Intro

 :laughing: Welcome to my humble repo :)

-I'm Ben Chen, currently a sophomore student majoring in CS.
+I'm Ben Chen, currently a junior student majoring in CS.
 The repo records my every notes, materials and codes of the courses that I've taken seriously.
 I might not express my solutions well so if you have problems understanding my writing, please feel free to reach me via my email `chanben04gz@gmail.com`.

 > [!NOTE]
 > Due to my preference for system security, I did not enroll most of the AI related courses like Machine Learning, Deep Learning and Intelligent Robotics.
 Sorry for not covering them.
 Please refer to other repos for those courses.